xpladev/docs/content/en/docs/develop/core-modules/volunteer.md

 ### Begin Block
 For each abci begin block call, all commissions of `VolunteerValidators` are claimed and sent to the community pool.

-### End Block
-For each abci end block call, the operations to update Volunteer Validator set changes are specified to execute.

-#### Validator Set Changes
-The validator's active set is determined by the staking module.
-When Volunteer Validators are not part of the active set, process for adding and deleting Tendermint validators.

-- In the active set
-    - They all follow the operation of the staking module.
-- Not in the active set
-    - Change the validator's status to bonded and apply voting power to tendermint.
-    - When Volunteer Validator goes to be jailed
-        - change the validator to unbonding status
-        - change the tendermint voting power to 0
-        - update Volunteer Validator state
-    - When a Volunteer Validator unregistration is reserved
-        - change validator to unbonding status
-        - tendermint voting power to 0
-        - delete Volunteer Validator state